missionpinball/mpf-docs/events/index.rst

 handlers might you register for an event called *request_to_start_game*?
 There could be many.
 The ball controller might want to make sure all the balls are in their home position.
-The tilt module might want to make sure the plumb bob tilt isto be settled and not swinging.
-If the game is not set to free play, the credits module has to make sure there's least one credit in the game.
+The tilt module might want to make sure the plumb bob tilt is settled and not swinging.
+If the game is not set to free play, the credits module has to make sure there's at least one credit in the game.
 Any one of these modules can deny a game start by registering itself as a handler for the *request_to_start_game* event and then returning False if it doesn't want to allow the start.
-This, by the way, is a great example of the power and flexibility of using events for this kind of thing instead of manually hard coding each of these modulesinto the game code.
+This, by the way, is a great example of the power and flexibility of using events for this kind of thing instead of manually hard coding each of these modules into the game code.
 If the game is set to free play, then the credits module does not load, so it's not part of the process of watching for a request to start a game.
 This means your game starting code doesn't have to know anything about a credits module or whether or not it's active.
-The game starting code just posts the event and will start the game as long asno one denies it.
+The game starting code just posts the event and will start the game as long as no one denies it.
 (Once the game start request is approved, then a second event is posted which actually starts the game.
 That's the one that the credits module will register for to actually decrement a credit from the machine.)
 This extensibility is